CuriousAI/mean-teacher/README.md

 ![Mean Teacher model](mean_teacher.png)

-Mean Teacher is easy to add to an existing supervised method, and works well with modern architectures.
-Combining Mean Teacher with ResNets, we improved the state of the art on semi-supervised ImageNet and CIFAR-10 datasets.
+Mean Teacher works well with modern architectures.
+Combining Mean Teacher with ResNets, we improved the state of the art in semi-supervised learning on the ImageNet and CIFAR-10 datasets.

 ImageNet using 10% of the labels | top-5 validation error
 ---------------------------------|------------------------